Heyymant/Underlying-Event-Characteristics/README.md

 This project contains data analysis on 2 million events generated using PYTHIA 8 Monte Carlo Event Generator, for the measurement of underlying event characteristics.
-This was a course project for the course PH219 at IIT Bombay.
+This was a course project for the course PH219 at IIT Bombay, and was supervised by Prof. Sadhana Dash.

 The project is based on G. Aad et al., (ATLAS Collaboration), Physical Review D 83, 112001 (2011)

+Our project report is present in pdf format and can be downloaded [here](../blob/main/Measurement of underlying event characteristics.pdf)

 The data file in each of the macros is named as "datafile.root"